Nature Stewards

 Eligibility

-Youth ages 14-18 who identify as Indigenous, Black, People of Colour,2SLGBTQIA+, living with a disability, or targeted by other forms of systemic oppression.
+Youth ages 14-18 who identify as Indigenous, Black, People of Colour, 2SLGBTQIA+, living with a disability, or from other equity-denied communities.Supports

-You will receive up to $20/day honorarium based on attendance.
-Youth must attend a minimum of 4 program days to receive an honorarium.
+You will receive up to $20/day honorarium based on attendance and youth must attend a minimum of 4 program days to receive an honorarium.
 Lunch and bus tickets are provided.
 We also have some outdoor clothing available to borrow, including rain jackets and boots.

 Frequently Asked Questions